open/close all folders

 "The Ministry of Magic wishes you a pleasant day..."The wizard government of Britain, ostensibly a secret ministry of the Cabinet, but in truth a state unto itself.
-The Ministry is controlled by the Minister of Magic, who enjoys nearly autocratic powers, and the secretive Wizengamot, making the Ministry a police state on many occasions.The primary purpose of the Ministry is keep wizards secret from the British public.
+The Ministry of Magic is controlled by the Minister of Magic, who enjoys nearly autocratic powers, and the secretive Wizengamot, making the Ministry a police state on many occasions.The primary purpose of the Ministry is to keep wizards secret from the British public.
 It is usually very conservative, but becomes outright fascist after Voldemort takes over.
 It is reformed after the latter's defeat.

-Averted in the First War.
+- Averted in the First Wizarding War.
 The Ministry fights Voldemort to a stalemate for eleven years.
 While things were grim, there were also successes, such as the Aurors driving the giants out of Britain and killing many Death Eaters.

-Police State: Useless against Voldemort, harsh against its own people.
+- Police State: Useless against Voldemort, harsh against its own people.

-Pretentious Latin Motto: The Department of Magical Law Enforcement bears the motto "Ignorantia juris neminem excusat" ("Ignorance of the law excuses nobody").
+- Pretentious Latin Motto: The Department of Magical Law Enforcement bears the motto "Ignorantia juris neminem excusat" ("Ignorance of the law excuses nobody").

-- From a government that fought Voldemort for eleven years and wiped out the British giant community to an utterly corrupt and incompetent madhouse that completely fails to stop Voldemort after he returned.
+- From a government that fought Voldemort for eleven years and wiped out the British giant community to an utterly corrupt and incompetent madhouse that completely fails to stop Voldemort after he returns.